 RAHC takes reasonable steps to prevent the loss, theft, misuse and interference of personal information stored by RAHC.
 Personal information is stored securely using physical means such as locks and restricted premises and by electronic methods including passwords and secure servers located on RAHC premises.

 RAHC has policies and procedures in place for dealing with personal information and the Australian Privacy Principles.
 The importance of privacy and the rights of individuals is emphasised in the mandatory company induction training conducted by RAHC’s parent company, Aspen Medical.

 Access to and correction of personal information

 Individuals may request access to, and correction of, personal information held by RAHC.
-RAHC will respond to such a request in a reasonable time and may charge a reasonable fee for provision of information.
+RAHC will respond to such a request in a reasonable time and may charge a reasonable fee for the provision of information.
 RAHC will provide access to records and correct information unless there is a reason under the Privacy Act 1988 or other relevant law.

-If RAHC does not agree to provide you with access or to correct a record we will provide you reasons for this decision.
+If RAHC does not agree to provide you with access or to correct a record we will provide you with reasons for this decision.

-Requests for access to, or correction of, job applicant records or other records should be made to the RAHC General Manager on 1300 697 242 or by email at email@example.com.
+Requests for access to, or correction of, job applicant records or other records should be made to the RAHC General Manager on 1300 697 242 or by email at [email protected].

 Complaints or further information